Heritage at risk in the South East

 Top tip

-Step 2: Identify the outcomes you wish to achieve and how you'll evaluate the project
+Step 2: Identify the impact you wish to achieve and how you'll evaluate the project

 Understanding how the outcomes you wish to achieve align with those of your funder is important.
-When applying for funding from the HLF, consider the outcomes you wish to achieve in the context of:
+When applying for funding from the Heritage Fund, consider the four investment principles:

 This line of thought will naturally lead to work on project evaluation.
 Quoting from Historic England’s document ‘Guidance for Grant Projects’: “It is important that all projects commissioned by Historic England make an impact.
 You should, where practical, attempt to assess this as part of your project.
 This evaluation should be comprehensive but proportionate.
 You should address impact evaluation at the planning stage of your project, and set out how you will do this.”